 Prior to joining the Federation, he served in a series of senior roles with the Canadian Cancer Society, culminating as Vice-President of Public Issues, Policy and Cancer Information.
 Miller has extensive experience building public dialogue on complex issues such as end-of-life and palliative care, directed successful national campaigns, and been a leader in highly effective coalitions, including one that led to the federal ban on asbestos announced in 2016.
 He is an experienced media spokesperson who has appeared in major national television news broadcast organizations and leading Canadian newspapers.

 Previously, Miller was the Government and Media Relations Director of the Federation of Canadian Municipalities, which represents big city mayors and municipal governments across the country.

-Gauri Sreenivasan has been the Director of Policy and Programs at the Federation since October 2014.
-She brings nearly 25 years of policy and programming experience in public and non-profit sectors.
+Nicola Katz has been Manager of Communications at the Federation since November 2013.
+She brings over 15 years of marketing and communications experience in not-for-profit and for-profit organizations.

 Board of Directors